-Strategic partnership through industrial strategy Labour will introduce a new industrial strategy for the UK, which is mission-driven and focused on the future.
-We will work in partnership with industry to seize opportunities and remove barriers to growth.
+Strategic partnership through industrial strategy

+Labour will introduce a new industrial strategy for the UK, which is mission-driven and focused on the future.
+We will work in partnership with industry to seize The innovation, dynamism and sheer hard work of Scottish business and workers has never been in question opportunities and remove barriers to growth.
 Critically, we will end short-term economic policy making at a UK level with the establishment of a UK Industrial Strategy Council, on a statutory footing, to provide expert advice.
 We will ensure representation on the Council from Scotland, as well as business and trade unions, to drive economic growth in all parts of the country.

-UK Labour will take a sectoral approach, backing what makes our country great and where we enjoy advantages over other countries: our excellent research institutions, professional services, advanced manufacturing, and creative industries.
+UK Labour will take a sectoral approach, backing what makes our country great and where we enjoy advantages over other countries: our excellent research institutions, professional services, We will ensure representation on the Industrial Strategy Council from Scotland, as well as businesses and trade unions, to drive economic growth in all parts of the country advanced manufacturing, and creative industries.
 We will ensure a pro-business environment, with a competition and regulatory framework that supports innovation, investment, and high-quality jobs.
 Procurement and trade policy will also be aligned with our industrial strategy priorities.
 In opposition, UK Labour has worked with the automotive, life sciences, and creative sectors on the approach we will take so they have certainty over the policies that will apply to them.
 A UK Labour government will set out plans for these and other vital sectors of the economy.

 Financial services are one of Scotland's greatest success stories - home to the second largest hub after London.
-Labour will create the conditions to support innovation and growth in the sector, through supporting new technology, including Open Banking and Open Finance and ensuring a pro-innovation regulatory framework.
+Labour will create the conditions to support innovation and growth in the sector, through supporting new technology, including Open Banking and Open Finance and ensuring a proinnovation regulatory framework.

-Scottish Labour has also identified key sectors in which we believe Scotland has huge potential - our green energy industries, our tech and innovation sectors, and harnessing the economic power of our unique national brand.
+Scottish Labour has also identified key sectors in which we believe Scotland has huge potential our green energy industries, our tech and innovation sectors, and harnessing the economic power of our unique national brand.
 Too often our politics in Scotland has focused on what we cannot do, rather than what we can.
 Scottish Labour is committed to using the many devolved levers we have, including skills, regulation, regional development, enterprise agencies and technology so they are working to deliver on the economic potential of Scotland and its people, not holding us back.